-- i District Plan - (a) Rules as assessment matters relating to subdivision and building activities.
+(a) Rules and assessment matters relating to subdivision and building activities.

 There are opportunities to improve the ecological values of the zone and its surrounds through planting endemic species, particularly within the wetland and along the terrace escarpments.
 The use of appropriate landscaping within both private and public land can improve ecological values as well as providing amenity value.